The Crew (video game): Fan revival

 After the shutdown of the game, efforts have been made to make the game functional again.
-A group of fans known as "The Crew Unlimited" ("TCU"), are currently developing a server emulator.
-The unofficial server software is being made using dumps of game's network activity from the time that the official servers were available, using a custom DLL file provided by authors of the software.
-The game will be playable either offline, by hosting the server by the player themselves, or online, by connection to server hosted by TCU.
+A group of fans known as "The Crew Unlimited" ("TCU"), developed a server emulator by utilising dumps of the game's network activity from the time that the official servers were available, using a custom DLL file provided by authors of the software.
+The game is currently playable offline by hosting the server by the player themselves.
+In the future, an online mode may be implemented which will use connections to servers hosted by TCU.

 In an interview with Eurogamer, project lead whammy4 stated that the TCU team "started working on the server emulator project a bit before the official server shutdown" and that certain parts of The Crews logic had to be rewritten from scratch.
 Certain developers of The Crew have anonymously expressed gratitude towards the project.

 On September 2, 2025, after additional testing, the developers stated that TCU is "feature complete".
 The revival was released on September 15.

+Since the fan revival, TCU developers had made it possible to run the game on Linux and Macintosh computers running on Apple Silicon.

+The developers of TCU (The Crew Unlimited) stated as of early 2026 that the online mode is coming at the end of 2026.